AndrewCathcart/ticketyboo/README.md

 ### How to run

-At the root of this project run the following command, provided you have installed all of the relevant requirements and have the Docker daemon & Kubernetes running in the background
+Provided you have installed all of the relevant requirements and have the Docker daemon & Kubernetes running in the background, run the follow command to;

+Run in development mode

 `$ skaffold dev`